Josephson effect: Josephson equations

 which is very similar to Faraday's law of induction.
 But note that this voltage does not come from magnetic energy, since there is no magnetic field in the superconductors; Instead, this voltage comes from the kinetic energy of the carriers (i.e. the Cooper pairs).
 This phenomenon is also known as kinetic inductance.

 Three main effects

-Typical I-V characteristic of a superconducting tunnel junction, a common kind of Josephson junction.
-The scale of the vertical axis is 50 μA and that of the horizontal one is 1 mV.
-The bar at $V = 0$ represents the DC Josephson effect, while the current at large values of $\left| V \right|$ is due to the finite value of the superconductor bandgap and not reproduced by the above equations.
+I-V characteristic of an SIS Josephson junction.
+Here $I_c$ is the zero-voltage critical current and $\Delta$ is the superconducting energy gap.

 There are three main effects predicted by Josephson that follow directly from the Josephson equations:

 DC Josephson effect

 The DC Josephson effect is a direct current crossing the insulator in the absence of any external electromagnetic field, owing to tunneling.
 This DC Josephson current is proportional to the sine of the Josephson phase (phase difference across the insulator, which stays constant over time), and may take values between $-I_c$ and $I_c$.